Shreyas-Prabhu/GoMySQLDocker/README.md

 # GoMySQLDocker
-This is the Project containing Docker Mysql Gin gorm
+This is the Project containing Docker Mysql  gorm